Tomohiko10615/pasteblock/README.md

 | `200` | `Returns application/json` |
 | `401` | `Returns application/json` |

-If login was successful returns successful = true along user data (if role is client also returns client only data):
+If login was successful returns success = true along user data (if role is client also returns client only data):

 ##### Schema